modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 export default () => html`
   <h1>Open Graph</h1>

-  <opengraph-overview
+  <rocket-opengraph-overview
     .pages="${pages}"
     input-dir=${new URL('./', import.meta.url).pathname}
-  ></opengraph-overview>
+  ></rocket-opengraph-overview>
 `;
 ```

-Here we use the opengraph-overview component and we pass on the pages and the path to the input directory.
+Here we use the rocket-opengraph-overview component and we pass on the pages and the path to the input directory.